 Fixed assets are stated at cost.
 Depreciation of machinery and equipment is recorded over the estimated useful lives of the assets, generally five years, using the straight-line method.
-Amortization of leasehold improvements is recorded using the straight-line method over the lesser of the remaining term of the lease or five-year useful life.
-We record losses on long-lived assets used in operations when indicators of impairment are present and the undiscounted cash flows estimated to be generated by those assets are less than the assets' carrying amount.
-We did not identify any indicators of impairment during fiscal 2024 or 2023.
-Depreciation expense related to fixed assets was \$308,147 for fiscal 2024 and \$196,738 for fiscal 2023.
+Amortization of leasehold improvements is recorded using the straight-line method over the lesser of the remaining term of the lease and five-year useful life.
+We record losses on long-lived assets used in operations when indicators of impairment are present and the undiscounted cash flows estimated to be generated by those asset groups are less than the assets' carrying amount.
+We did not identify any indicators of impairment during fiscal 2025 or 2024.
+Depreciation expense related to fixed assets was \$324,232 for fiscal 2025 and \$308,147 for fiscal 2024.